The Barley Mow

 Here’s good luck, good luck,

-2. Now here’s good luck to the half-a-pint,
+Good luck to the Barley Mow, - Now here’s good luck to the half-a-pint,

 Good luck to the Barley Mow,